 Well, I had quite the switch of companions this week.
-The ward (and all our investigators) are a little confused.
-On Monday I had Hermana Johnson:
+The ward (and

 On Tuesday I had Hermana Child